peyneau/spGen/README.md

 ## 🔍 Citation

-If you use this tool in scientific work, please cite the author or this repository appropriately.
+If you use this tool in scientific work, please cite the publication mentioned below and this repository.

+## Publication

+Peyneau, P. E., Seydoux, L., & Tharaud, M. (2025).
+Synthetic generation of single-channel single particle ICP-MS time scans.
+Journal of Analytical Atomic Spectrometry.